Mattlister/FilmDBMain/README.md

 * For cloning this project from Github:

-1. Choose the following link: [Design and Conquer GitHub repository](https://github.com/Mattlister/designandconquer)
+1. Choose the following link:
 2. Under repository name, select "Clone or download"
 3. You'll see Clone in the HTTPs section, copy the URL for the repository.
 4. In your own IDE, open Git Bash.